PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Leaflet Routing Machine
-_Leaflet Routing Machine_ is a Leaflet extension that adds routing tools to the standard map.
-It offers route finding with start, destination and via points, with integrated map controls for adding, editing and removing waypoints [@leafletRoutingMachine].
+_Leaflet Routing Machine_[@leafletRoutingMachine] is a Leaflet extension that adds routing tools to the standard map.
+It offers route finding with start, destination and via points, with integrated map controls for adding, editing and removing waypoints.

 #### Setup